Eurovision's Nul Points Survivors' Club: what does it feel like to score zero?

 Despite being one of the most quoted – and feared – scores in Eurovision, only 37 grand final acts know what its like to receive the fabled “nul points” in the contest’s 64-year history.
 Gulp!

-Some participants, like Norway’s 1978 entrant Jahn Teigen, turned his failure to gain a single point with ‘Mil etter Mil (Mile by Mile)’ into an underdog success.
+Some participants, like Norway’s Jahn Teigen who didn’t gain a single point in 1978 with ‘Mil etter Mil (Mile by Mile)’, turn their failure into an underdog success.
 He called his subsequent album ‘This Year’s Loser’, and returned to compete later in 1982 and 1983 – where he fared better, reaching 12th and 9th place respectively.
-Others, like Daniel Ágúst, who represented Iceland in 1982 with the nul points-notching ‘Það Sem Enginn Sér (What No One Sees)’, went on to form the cult indie band GusGus.
+Others, like Daniel Ágúst Haraldsson, who represented Iceland in 1982 with the nul points-notching ‘Það Sem Enginn Sér (What No One Sees)’, went on to form the cult indie-dance band GusGus.

-To date, only two UK acts have fallen victim to the curse, Jemini in 2003 and James Newman in 2021, the latter being the only time an act has managed it since the scoring system changed in 2008.
+To date, only two UK acts have fallen victim to the curse: Jemini in 2003 and James Newman in 2021.
 But how does it feel to be part of the club no-one wants to be in?
 NME spoke to some survivors to discover what happened next.

 Jemini